IndustryFusion/DigitalTwin/wiki/setup/setup.md

 **Akri Helm Charts**

-For OPC-UA and MQTT based machines, with the help of Helm charts, Akri discovery handler will be deployed on the respective smartbox.
-The Helm charts for both OPC-UA and MQTT is in this GitHub [repo] (https://github.com/IndustryFusion/-deployments).
+For OPC-UA and MQTT based machines, with the help of Helm charts, Akri discovery handler and IFF-Akri-controller will be deployed on the respective smartbox.
+The Helm charts for both OPC-UA and MQTT is in this GitHub [repo] (https://github.com/IndustryFusion/iff-akri-fleet-configs).
 This repo also contains charts for the smartbox which deals with both OPC-UA and MQTT at the same time (Example, a power measuring device (MQTT), and the machine(OPC-UA)).
 Further details of deployment follows.

 Clone the correct branch according to the machine protocol to local.
 For MQTT Helm, update the Broker URL and the main topic of the device before deploying to each smartbox.
 For OPC-UA Helm, update the OPC-UA URL and the applicationName (If available, or else empty list) of the device before deploying to each smartbox.
-Also update the docker image name with your custom image name.
+Also update the docker image name of IFF-Akri-controller with your custom image name.

 Once the changes are done, push the helm chart branch to a different GitHub remote repository with a desired branch name.
 Note down the URL and branch of this new repo.
+(If using existing cluster for gateway, directly install the Helm chart instead of keeping the chart in a repository and using Rancher's Fleet Plugin later.)

 **Create a sample Asset in PDT using Scorpio REST API**